pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # Lecture 1

-## Introduction to Advanced Programming
+## Introduction to the course.
+The UNIX shell.
+The build process.

 ### Pasquale Claudio Africa